118 Quotes

 St. Francis de Sales (Doctor of the Church) 1989 TAN edition The Catholic Controversy [direct link unavailable]

-Context: Article quotes St. Francis de Sales on following preachers without mission.
+Context: St. Francis de Sales on following preachers without legitimate mission.
+Relevant to faithful discerning whether SSPX clergy have lawful ecclesiastical sending.

 Commentary